irbujam/ss_log_event_monitor/README.md

   - Discord notifications to a webhook of your choice (refer to https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks on how to create a webhook for your own server notifications)
       - Node and Farmer process state is determined and notification is sent to discord if either is offline
   - Metrics information per farmer by disk including:
-      - Node sync status
+      - Node state
-      - Farmer status
+      - Farmer state
       - Per disk metrics:
           - plotting performance metrics
           - rewards and misses